RedHatNordicsSA/linux4win/content/assign3.md

 # Management of several servers using the web console

-Yes it is possible to manage several servers with one web console instance.
-Lets start to set this up
+As your fleet of Red Hat Enterprise Linux grows you will want to manage all of those servers from a central point.
+This can also be done using the same web-console.
+Perhaps at a point there will be way to many servers to manage and oversee.
+But still its nice to get an overview of all the servers you manage.

 ## Create a ssh key to use for authentication

 So we want to be able to manage those other servers without entering passwords and such.
 So we are going to generate a ssh key-pair to use for the authentication.
 This needs to be done from the terminal.
 So lets go there.
 Locate terminal in the menu on your left.

-Once there we are going to use an already installed application to generate the keys.
+:boom: Once there we are going to use an already installed application to generate the keys.
 ```
 ssh-keygen -t rsa -b 2048
 ```